The Thread of Grief

 Abdul Salaam stared at the monotonous and unending corridor that was filled with patients and attendants of all kinds.
-It was 11 am on a Monday morning and not exactly the time when the corridor should have been full but then a hospital is always an unpredictable place.
-He sat cross legged on a black tattered woolen blanket outside the ICU.
+It was 11 am on a Monday and not exactly the time when the corridor should have been full, but then, a hospital is always an unpredictable place.
+He sat cross-legged on a black tattered woollen blanket outside the ICU.
 A neatly folded dark brown blanket lay on one side.
 It was used as a makeshift backrest during the day.
-His back was sore from the last one month since he had been waiting for his daughter to return, Saima, as she was called with love.
+His back was sore from the last month since he had been waiting for his daughter Saima to return home.

 Saima had suddenly collapsed while playing kho-kho with the girls and she refused to wake up.
 Abdul Salaam had gathered everything that he had and managed to bring her to the biggest hospital in the State.

-She had a tumor in her brain, they told him.
+She had a tumour in her brain, they told him.

 Abdul Salam knew nothing of the misfortune that awaited him but even after surgery and 25 days in the ICU, she still hadn’t moved a muscle.
 He had promised to stay at her door till she moved.
 She had to move.
 He thought.

-Every morning he gazed with hopeful eyes at the senior doctors who came for the rounds.
+Every morning with hopeful eyes, he gazed at the senior doctors who came for the clinical rounds.
 They would pat his shoulders and move on.
-The ritual had remained the same for the past few weeks and with each passing day he had begun analyzing their gestures looking for a ray of hope or a hidden meaning in their words.
+The ritual had remained the same for the past few weeks and with each passing day, he had begun analyzing their gestures, looking for a ray of hope or some hidden meaning in their words.

 ‘Hope for the best,’ they told him.
 And he would spend the rest of the day deciphering their body language when they said these words.